 Vergina, where you can visit the Tombs of the Kings and more specifically the tomb of King Philip, Alexander’s Father, as well as the Royal Treasures.

 Via Verria we will head to Pella the capital city of Alexander’s Macedonia, visiting on the way the academy of Aristotle, teacher of Alexander the great, visit the archaeological site of Pela and the impressive museum.
 Drive to Thessaloniki, crossing the valley of the area.

-We will reach Thessaloniki in the late afternoon, for free evening and of course to enjoy its famous nightlife.
+We will reach Thessaloniki in the late afternoon, for a free evening and of course to enjoy its famous nightlife.
 Overnight.

 Day 9: Thessaloniki

 The ninth day of the tour is also dedicated to the Macedonian Empire; after breakfast, we will, like the byzantine church of Ag.
 Dimitrios, the Rotonda, the white tower (trademark of the city), the statue of Alexander the great and drive along the coastal road of the city.

 We will continue to Thessaloniki for overnight & free evening.

 The 10th day includes a visit to the picturesque complex of Zagorochoria, known for its amazing architecture and great cuisine.
 They are located in the northwest part of the country and feature cobblestone paths and bridges over small river- lakes.
 You will overnight at Papingo, where you will enjoy the local cuisine and the refreshing air of the mountains.